 Auckland University of Technology (AUT)

 Auckland University of Technology (AUT) is a publicly owned university based in New Zealand that was established in 2000.
 The university operates from three campuses in Auckland Central (City Campus) and suburbs of Northcote (North Campus) and Manukau (South Campus).
 The campuses have excellent learning spaces, administrative offices, and recreational and residence halls.
 Some other on-campus amenities include libraries, gyms, training halls, athletic spaces, printing centers, student lounges, childcare centers, bookshops, and student service centers.
-There are various scholarships for international students to study at the university.
+There are New Zealand scholarships for international students to study at the university.

 University of Canterbury

 Founded in the year 1873, the University of Canterbury is the second oldest university in Aotearoa New Zealand.
 The main Ilam campus is located almost 5 kms from central Christchurch city.
 This campus is spread across 190 acres and includes many useful amenities like lecture theatres, laboratories, computer suites, studios, and four libraries with 24×7 accessibility.
 The university’s 2,279 students can dine at any of the 15 bars, eateries, and cafes within the campus.
-A wide range of New Zealand scholarships can be found on the University of Canterbury website.
+A wide range of New Zealand scholarships for undergraduate and postgraduate study can be found on the University of Canterbury website.

 University of Waikato